team-cake/sudoku/README.md

 ## Thanks

-Thanks for having a look at my sudoku repo!
+Thank you for having a look at my sudoku repo!